Dyscalculia: When Numbers are Hard to Define

 Also, the student with this learning disorder will mentally mix up numbers.
 Other problems that have been associated with dyscalculia is sequencing - the ability to put things or tasks in order; and having difficulties remembering specific facts or formulas for completing a math concept.

 So how does one diagnose dyscalculia?
-There are numerous ways one can be diagnosed with this.
+There are numerous ways to achieve diagnosis.
 A person with this disorder may:

-♦ Lack "big picture/whole picture" thinking (can't grasp or picture mechanical process).
+- Lack "big picture/whole picture" thinking (cannot grasp or picture mechanical process).

 The Difficulty of Diagnosis